eaglerock1337/marks.dev/site/storytime.md

 #!
 ```

 Before we can even get into the script itself, we need to talk about this.
 Why the hell are there so many [shebangs](https://en.wikipedia.org/wiki/Shebang_(Unix)) in this script?
 Shebangs not on the first line don't do anything anyway, they're just like regular comments.
 If they were supposed to be comments, why not just use `#` for your comment?
-And if that's the case, why isn't there anything on that line?
+And if that's the case, why isn't there a comment at all?
 Is it supposed to be an empty space?
 If so, why not just use an empty space?
 I didn't even think that comments could be this confusing, but here we are.
 I can say something positive here, though: [William Hung](https://www.youtube.com/watch?v=9RrLQUN8UJg) would be very proud.

 <div style="text-align: center;">